Yoga to Assist Recovery

-Teaching Yoga with Awareness: Embodyoga® for Assisting Recovery from Eating Disorders was developed as a workshop for yoga teachers and yoga teacher trainees.
-But it has also proved very helpful for other practitioners whose work brings them into contact with groups or individuals who may suffer from or are susceptible to, eating disorders, and body image issues.
-In this training, we explore how Yoga, when mindfully taught can be used effectively in the prevention, treatment, and recovery of eating disorders, disordered eating and body image issues.
-Katherine will be sharing aspects of her work of teaching yoga as part of an eating disorder treatment program.
-And we will explore the ways in which we as yoga teachers can make classes a safe environment for vulnerable students.
+These workshops were developed for yoga teachers and yoga teacher trainees, but have proved helpful for all yoga practitioners and individuals whose work brings them into contact with people who may suffer from or are susceptible to, eating disorders and body image issues.
+We will explore how yoga, when mindfully taught can be used effectively in the prevention, treatment, and recovery from disordered eating.
+Katherine will be sharing aspects of her work with teaching yoga as part of an eating disorder treatment program.
+And we will explore the ways in which we can make a safe environment for vulnerable populations and individuals.

 We will also explore how some 'yoga' can exacerbate or veil symptoms of eating disorders.
 Embodyoga® for Assisting Recovery from Eating Disorders will examine how language and class structure can prevent a teacher from unintentionally triggering students or sending messages that the body needs to be “fixed”.
 These types of messages tap into media and studio cultures that increasingly celebrate thinness, flexibility, and perfection of form.
 We will explore the primary importance of interoception (awareness of stimuli coming from within), attuning to subtle sensation, offering choice and an opportunity to do things differently.

 Weaving the stories of myth and yoga philosophy throughout, Katherine will offer a practice based on each student's ability to experience awareness.
 Yoga is not about purity and not about letting go of anything as much as it is a process of discovering our strength.